Albert Nzula

 Albert Nzula (1905 – 17 January 1934) was a South African politician and activist.
 Nzula was the first black secretary general of the Communist Party of South Africa.
+His home town, Rouxville, honoured him by opening a library named after him.

 Early life

 Nzula was born in Rouxville in the Orange River Colony (currently known as Free State province) in 1905.
 He was born of an ethnic Nguni background but his family was brought up in a Sotho culture.
-He was a student at the Bensonvale Institution in Herschel before completing his education at Lovedale where he qualified as a teacher.
-After graduation, he moved to Aliwal North and that is where his political career resumed.
+He was a student at the Bensonvale Institution in Herschel before completing his education at Lovedale, where he qualified as a teacher.
+After graduation he moved to Aliwal North, where his political career resumed.

 Political career

 He became secretary of a local branch of the Industrial and Commercial Workers' Union (ICU) in Aliwal North.
 He moved to Evaton and taught at Wilberfoce.
 During his stay there, he joined the Communist Party of South Africa (CPSA), now known as the South African Communist Party (SACP) in August 1928.

 Due to Douglas Wolton's and others such as Sidney Bunting (lawyer, labour leader and founding member and leader of the Communist Party of South Africa (CPSA) in 1921) and Edward Roux's (founder member of the Young Communist League, member of the CPSA, editor of Umsebenzi, the Communist Party weekly, later a member of the Liberal Party) Africanisation of the Communist Party of South African by recruiting Black leaders from the workplace, Nzula rose through the ranks and became Secretary-General by 1929.
 Nzula was so impressed with Wolton that he travelled to Johannesburg to pick up books and literature at the party's headquarters.
 He would later be reprimanded for reading such works after being reported to an Afrikaner school inspector.
 The same inspector would fail his pupils during an examination, a situation that Nzula soon appealed and they reset their exams.
 He later resigned and joined the Communist Party as a full-time worker.
 At the CPSA’s party conference in 1929, Nzula was elected assistant secretary.
 He soon took over as acting editor of the party paper “The South African Worker”.

 He was described by Edwin Thabo Mofutsanyana (also served as the general-secretary of the CPSA), as an excellent propagandist and agitator during public speaking.
 Walton and Nzula would clash when it came to the discussion of a "Native Republic".